HReynaud/EchoDiffusion/README.md

 - [Results](#results)
 - [Acknowledgements](#acknowledgements)
 - [Citation](#citation)

-# Requirements
-All the code is written in Python 3.10.8.
-The requirements are listed in the file `requirements.txt`.
-To install them, run the following command:

-    pip install -r requirements.txt

 # Usage
 The code is divided into two parts: the ejection fraction regression models and the diffusion models.